 Depending on the level of assistance required, you will use less motor assistance using a lower level of pedal assist , the higher the pedal assistance required the more motor power (and therefore battery usage) is required.

 On the other hand, pressing the throttle on an e-bike signals the battery to activate the motor almost immediately, flooding it with electric power.
 Given that the motor power is used exclusively to propel the bike, a higher percentage of stored energy from the battery is spent.

 Furthermore, some bikes have a full-throttle function with an “on or off” switch.
 This means you are unable to control the amount of electricity used to drive the bike, reducing the range you get from the battery on a single charge.

-In the end, pedal-assisted e-bikes are more energy conserving while throttle bikes tend to burn through the stored energy relatively faster!
+In the end, pedal-assisted e-bikes are more energy conserving while throttle e-bikes tend to burn through the stored energy a lot faster!
 If you were to fit a 12V lithium-ion battery on a full-throttle bike, you’ll typically get around 22-40 miles of range.

 Use the same battery on a pedal-assisted e-bike and the range will extend to around 55 miles, although this may be affected by some factors like the nature of the terrain and pedal-assist setting.

 Fortunately, it is quite rare that you’ll be commuting for more than 20 miles on your e-bike, and this leaves you with enough time to recharge the battery back to 100% capacity when you get back home.

 However, this could mean something entirely different when you’re using the e-bike for outdoor adventures that may continue for more than 20 miles.

 For a full-throttle bike, it may mean that you either carry an extra battery or pause your journey constantly to recharge the battery!